 There is a little quaint restaurant, not far from where I live, that has a delicious coffee cake which they serve with butter and it is super delish!
 To order a whole cake it cost $28.
 I love theirs, and although I would pay that price, it was time to make my own.
-This coffee cake is delicious.
+This blueberry sour cream coffee cake is delicious.
 It is also amazing served warm and smothered in butter.
 I love the moistness of this cake, along with the streusel topping, with the delicious taste of pecans, and the best part of all, the blueberries.
 So good!

 You could always substitute other seasonal fruit in place of the blueberries if they are not available where you live.

 Try this blueberry sour cream coffee cake today

 - For the Batter